hashicorp/serf/website/source/docs/roadmap.html.markdown

   layer.
 A future version of Serf will allow you to modify these tunables so that Serf may work more efficiently in any environment you put it in.

-* **SIGHUP reloading**.
-Alongside configuration files, Serf will respond to SIGHUP requests by reloading the configuration without disrupting cluster state.

 * **Event handler library**.
 We think that there are many cases for generic event handlers.
 We plan on building into Serf a method of sharing and quickly "installing" event handlers so that you can more